2017 Philippine Super Liga All-Filipino Conference

-The 2017 Philippine Super Liga All-Filipino Conference (also known as the 2017 Rebisco Philippine Super Liga All-Filipino Conference due to sponsorship reasons) was the 11th indoor volleyball conference of the Philippine Super Liga, the third conference of the 2017 season, and the 14th conference overall.
-The games began on June 6, 2017 with the formal opening ceremonies taking place on June 10, 2017 at the Filoil Flying V Centre, San Juan.
+The 2017 Philippine Super Liga All-Filipino Conference (also known as the 2017 Rebisco Philippine Super Liga All-Filipino Conference due to sponsorship reasons) was the second conference of the 2017 season of the Philippine Super Liga (PSL) and the fourth running of the All-Filipino Conference.
+The tournament ran from June 6 to July 13, 2017, with the formal opening ceremonies taking place on June 10 at the Filoil Flying V Centre in San Juan.

-The tournament adopted a new format.
-Those on the same group will figure in a single round robin.
-The top two teams in Pool A and Pool B shall comprise Pool C while the bottom two teams in Pools A and B comprising Pool D. There would be a crossover quarterfinal battle between members of Pools C and D with the surviving teams figuring in the semi-finals to determine the finalists.
+The league expanded back to eight teams with the debut of the Cherrylume Iron Lady Warriors and the return of the F2 Logistics Cargo Movers.

 PSL chairman Philip Ella Juico announced that half of the ticket sales for the June 6 and 8 games will be donated to Ian Lariba, the 2016 Summer Olympics competitor who has been diagnosed with acute myeloid leukemia.

-On July 14, 2017, a day after the Petron Blaze Spikers won the tournament, PSL president Tats Suzara announced that Petron will play in the 2017 Macau Invitational Women’s Volleyball Tournament to be held on September 23 to 25, 2017 in Macau.
+The Petron Blaze Spikers won their third PSL championship after defeating F2 Logistics in the finals in what would go on to spark a rivalry between the two sides.
+On July 14, a day after Petron's triumph, PSL president Tats Suzara announced that Petron will play in the 2017 Macau Invitational Women’s Volleyball Tournament to be held on September 23 to 25, 2017 in Macau.